chronicle-app/chronicle-shell/README.md

 - `shell:history` - Extract shell history from bash or zsh

 ### Transformers
-- `shell:history` - Turn a shell command into Chronicle Schema
+- `shell:command` - Turn a shell command into Chronicle Schema

 ## Usage and examples